akridge/Valheim-Free-Game-Server-Setup-Using-Oracle-Cloud/README.md

 ![amp](docs/amp/s10.png)

 ## Setup Valheim+ on AMP
-Okay the Valheim+ Mode documenation leaves a lot to be desired to say the least.
+Okay the Valheim+ Mode documentation leaves a lot to be desired to say the least.
 Here is what I did to set it up with AMP.
 - Link to the repo: https://github.com/nxPublic/ValheimPlus

 ### Setup Valheim+ on your machine first.
 Download the latest package called WindowsClient.zip over at their link.
 (Scroll down and click "assets")